TikhonJelvis/RL-book/book/chapter1/chapter1.md

 TypeError: can only concatenate str (not "int") to str
 ```

 The types of an object's attributes are a useful indicator of how the object should be used.
-Python's dataclasses let us use **type annotations** to specify the type of each attribute:
+Python's dataclasses let us use **type annotations** \index{type annotations}(also known as "type hints"\index{type hints|see{type annotations}}) to specify the type of each attribute:

 ``` python
 @dataclass(frozen=True)